White House, escalating tensions, orders agencies to rebuff Biden transition team

 At the same time, the Trump administration is using the transition to part ways with some appointees whose loyalty it has questioned.
 Defense Secretary Mark T. Esper was fired Monday.
 Last week, as votes were being counted, the head of the Federal Energy Regulatory Commission was stripped of his leadership post, and the No. 2 official at USAID was forced out.
 John McEntee, director of the Presidential Personnel Office, has told political appointees that they will be fired if they are caught looking for jobs, according to an administration official familiar with his conversations.

-The Biden effort is being overseen by Ted Kaufman, one of his closest and longest advisers.
+The Biden effort is being overseen by Ted Kaufman, one of his closest and longest-serving advisers.
 Kaufman also helped co-write an update to the law governing transitions, which was passed in 2015 and signed by President Barack Obama.
-While that law was aimed at smoothing the transition process by requiring both presidential candidates to begin preparations after their party conventions, it did not envision that there would be a conflict in which the GSA administrator refused to declare the winner.
+While that law was aimed at smoothing the transition process by requiring both presidential candidates to begin preparations after their party conventions, it did not envision a conflict in which the GSA administrator refused to declare the winner.

 After the contested election in 2000, it took until Dec.
-12 for the George W. Bush administration to begin the transition process, without access to many federal government resources.
-The Bush administration’s sluggish start and lack of qualified personnel in place was cited by the 9/11 Commission report as a critical vulnerability to U.S. national security that prompted reforms to the law.
+12 for the Bush administration to begin the transition process, without access to many federal government resources.
+The administration’s sluggish start and lack of qualified personnel in place was cited by the 9/11 Commission report as a critical vulnerability to U.S. national security that prompted reforms to the law.

-Biden’s transition team has been given government-issued computers and iPhones for conducting secure communications, for example, and has been granted 10,000 square feet of office space in the Herbert C. Hoover Building in Washington, although most of the work is being done virtually because of the coronavirus pandemic.
+Biden’s transition team has been given government-issued computers and iPhones for conducting secure communications, for example, and has been granted 10,000 square feet of office space in the Herbert C. Hoover Building in Washington, although most of the work is being done remotely because of the coronavirus pandemic.
 His advisers have also been granted temporary security clearances and undergone FBI background checks to fast-track the processing of personnel who can receive intelligence briefings.

 If the process doesn’t move forward, the Biden team won’t have access to the transition funds.
 But it is allowed under the law to accept donations of up to $5,000 from any person or organization.